Bad Girls, Good Girls

 Meanwhile, Francis’s four-year battle with lung cancer and her death in 2011 are covered in exactly one paragraph.

 The tragically missed opportunity here, of course, is that Wagner chose not to talk to any of the dozens of co-workers or relatives who might have offered a peek at the real Anne Francis.
-(There’s one odd and somehow appropriately irrelevant exception: novelist Gloria Fickling, the co-creator of Honey West, who had little to do with the television series).
+(There’s one odd and somehow appropriately irrelevant exception: novelist Gloria Fickling, the co-creator of the Honey West character, who had little to do with the television series).
 Francis’s Forbidden Planet co-stars (at least four of whom outlived her) and John Ericson, her Honey West leading man, are particularly important sources who go unqueried.
 The reasons behind Francis’s firing from Riptide are not explored, even though Jo Swerling, the producer cited as having given the pink-slip to her agent, is still around.
-And what about Rhodes – still living and working in Vancouver – or some of the other men Francis dated during the second half of her life?
+And what about Donnelly Rhodes – still living and working in Vancouver when Wagner’s book was published – or some of the men Francis dated during the second half of her life?
 Francis’s daughters are not hard to find and, amazingly, Dr. Robert Abeloff still lives and practices in Beverly Hills.
 How could Wagner resist asking how a dentist seduced one of the most desirable movie stars of her generation?

 Alvin Boretz, a prolific dramatist of early television, died on July 22 at the age of 91.
 Boretz claimed to have written over 1,000 radio and television plays.
 “From the very beginning I had a good reputation,” he said, “I was always getting work.
 I never had to look for it.”